Léon Bloy: Influence

+Argentinian writer Jorge Luis Borges named Bloy in the foreword to his short story collection Artificios (later part of the anthology Ficciones) as one of seven in "the heterogeneous list of writers I am constantly re-reading", further acknowledging his influence in the story "Three Versions of Judas" (1944).
+Borges further mentions Bloy in his essay "Kafka and his Precursors" (1951) as an example of an author who wrote Kafkaesque texts prior to the writings of Franz Kafka, noting a short story from Histoires désobligeantes about "some people who amass globes, atlases, train schedules, and trunks, and who die without ever having left the town where they were born."
+Borges's essay "The Mirror of Enigmas" (1952) also largely concerns Léon Bloy.
+In it, Borges tracks down the recurring appearance of phrases inspired by I Corinthians 13:12 ("for now we see through a glass, darkly" in the KJV translation) throughout Bloy's oeuvre.

 Bloy is quoted in the epigraph at the beginning of Graham Greene's novel The End of the Affair (1951), though Greene claimed that "this irate man lacked creative instinct" in reference to Bloy.
-He is further quoted in the essay "The Mirror of Enigmas" by the writer Jorge Luis Borges, who acknowledged his debt to him by naming him in the foreword to his short story collection Artifices as one of seven authors who were in "the heterogeneous list of the writers I am continually re-reading.
-In the christological fantasy titled "Three Versions of Judas" I think I perceive the remote influence of the last (Bloy)".
-Borges also mentions Bloy in his essay "Kafka and his Precursors" (1951) as one example of an author who wrote Kafkaesque texts prior to the writings of Franz Kafka, noting a short story from Histoires desobligeantes about "some people who amass globes, atlases, train schedules, and trunks, and who die without ever having left the town where they were born."

 In his novel The Harp and the Shadow (1979), Alejo Carpentier excoriates Bloy as a raving, Columbus-defending lunatic during Vatican deliberations over the explorer's canonization.
 Bloy is also quoted at the beginning of John Irving's A Prayer for Owen Meany, and there are several quotations from his Letters to my Fiancée in Charles Williams's anthology The New Christian Year.
 Le Désespéré was republished in 2005 by Éditions Underbahn with a preface by Maurice G. Dantec.
 The historian Jaime Eyzaguirre came to be influenced by Bloy's writings.

 According to the historian John Connelly, Bloy's Le Salut par les Juifs, with its apocalyptically radical interpretation of chapters 9 to 11 of Paul's Letter to the Romans, had a major influence on the Catholic theologians of the Second Vatican Council responsible for section 4 of the council's declaration Nostra aetate (1965), the doctrinal basis for a revolutionary change in the Catholic Church's attitude to Judaism.

 In 2013, Pope Francis surprised many by quoting Bloy during his first homily as pope: "When one does not confess Jesus Christ, I am reminded of the expression of Léon Bloy: 'He who does not pray to the Lord prays to the devil.'
 When one does not confess Jesus Christ, one confesses the worldliness of the devil."

 Bloy and his effect on 21st-century French scholars make a significant appearance in Michel Houellebecq's novel Submission (2015).